More in Parenting & Family

 It’s hard to say why some people are more violent than others and meaner at heart.
-Each and every person has their own issues to face and their own personal battles they’re fighting.
+Each and every person has their own issues to face, and their own personal battles they’re fighting.
 Although it can be argued that there is no excuse for being a bully, it can also be argued that most abusers have a history of mistreatment of their own.
 This is a cold hard fact and one that is layered into depths that quite frankly can’t be covered in merely one article.

 So what can be done with this conundrum?

 Unfortunately, there is no simple solution.
-Individuals need personalized treatment, on both sides of this tragic bully situation that’s sweeping the globe.
+Individuals need personalized treatment, on both sides of this tragic bullying situation that’s sweeping the globe.
 Victims need love, support, and emotional help.
 Bullies need discipline, positive support and encouragement for a change, and sometimes even emotional therapy of their own.
 This situation is layered, and the depths of emotions and empathy go beyond the naked eye of an outsider.

 But, there is a place we can start.
-There is an angle that we can push onto those who stand quietly on the sidelines.
+There is an angle that we can push onto those who stand quietly on the side lines.
 This angle is no longer standing by.
 It can be said that stepping up with an open welcoming hand of kindness and understanding can make a world of difference to a teen who rarely gets it.

 The fight against bullies, can and should be approached at an angle of kindness.
 By teaching our teens at home the importance of empathy and kindness, along with confidence and showing love to those who need it, we’re teaching them to change lives for the better.
 Rather than feeding into bullies crave for attention, we as a society should be feeding into the need of kindness to those being put down regularly.